Belinda A. Stillion Southard

 628 Caldwell Hall

-Belinda joined the department in fall 2011 to teach and research in the general areas of rhetorical criticism, public address, and women's rights rhetoric.
-She currently serves as the department's Graduate Coordinator.
+Belinda joined the department in fall 2011 to teach and research in the general areas of rhetorical criticism and public address.
 She holds a Ph.D. in Communication and a Women's Studies Certificate from the University of Maryland.
 Her research and teaching interests are grounded in the public address tradition and are guided by questions regarding gender, transnationalism, and citizenship.
-These interests are reflected in her recently published book, How to Belong: Women's Agency in a Transnational World (2018, Pennsylvania State University Press), which centers on how women conceptualize belonging in the contexts of regional movements, the nation-state, and supranational organizations.
+These interests are reflected in her most recent book, How to Belong: Women's Agency in a Transnational World (2018, Pennsylvania State University Press) which centers on how women conceptualize belonging in the contexts of regional movements, the nation-state, and supranational organizations.
 The book is a winner of the 2019 Marie Hochmuth Nichols Award, presented by the Public Address Division of the National Communication Association.
 You can listen to a podcast interview on the book here: https://newbooksnetwork.com/belinda-stillion-southard-how-to-belong-womens-agency-in-a-transnational-world-penn-state-up-2018/

 She is also the author of Militant Citizenship: Rhetorical Strategies of the National Woman's Party, 1913-1920.
 The book also won the 2012 Marie Hochmuth Nichols Award.
 It also received an Honorable Mention designation for the 2012 Winifred Bryan Horner Book Award given by the Coalition of Women Scholars in the History of Rhetoric and Composition.